rgarcia-herrera/party/README.md

 # Why?

-While running other NetLogo models we're facing some challenges:
+Well first of all we really don't need all the GUI stuff.
+But also while running other NetLogo models we're facing some challenges:

 - We need every iteration to copy agent states to a database, for realtime monitoring from GIS apps that read it.
+We've used the sql extention, tho it's sometimes kinda brittle.

 - We want to run the simulation using all CPUs in our cluster.
 When using NetLogo we can use just those in a single box.

+So I wrote this software to assess the effort required for rewritting and overhauling NetLogo models.

-This rewrite is Object Oriented, i.e. agents are objects, their behaviours are methods, their states are attributes.
+This version of the Party model is Object Oriented, i.e. *agents are objects, their behaviours are methods, their states are attributes*.
 The classes are built on top of an Object-Relational Manager, so objects are kept in a relational database.
 The ORM makes it easy to query the agents and it allows for a distributed arquitechture.

  - [model.py](model.py) holds the class definitions.